gide100/scratch/README.md

 ## Motivation

-iJus to understand more about how to write an exchange and how matching engines work.
+Just to understand how to write an exchange and how matching engines work.

 ## Installation

-Requiesr b2 (Boost Build aka Jam), a C++11 complaint compiler and the Boost libraries 1.66 or higher.
+Requires b2 (Boost Build aka Jam), a C++11 complaint compiler and the Boost libraries 1.66 or higher.

 ## Tests